On the labelling of characters of Weyl groups of type $F_4$: Characters of a Coxeter group of type

 The group $W$ has $25$ irreducible characters, of degrees $1,2,4,6,8,9,12, 16$; we shall denote by $n_j$ the $j$-th character of degree $n$ in Kondo's table \cite[p.~152]{kondo}.
-(This is a standard notation in the existing literature, e.g., \cite{alvis}, \cite{Ca2}, \cite{LuB}, \cite{Spa1}.)
-An explicit description of $\Irr(W)$ is given by Lusztig \cite[4.10]{LuB}, as follows.
+(This is a standard notation in the existing literature, e.g., Alvis \cite{alvis}, Carter \cite{Ca2}, Lusztig \cite{LuB}; note that Shoji \cite{Sho}, Spaltenstein \cite{Spa1} use a slightly different notation for the characters of degree~$4$.)